omeka/classic-enduser/docs/Troubleshooting/Retrieving_Error_Messages.md

 To turn on robust error messages, take the following steps:

+1. Go into the files for your Omeka installation on your server.
+You might do this using a FileManager from your hosting service, or SSH.
-1. Open the `.htaccess` file in the root of your Omeka installation.
-If you are unable to edit in your file manager, you may need to download the file.
+1. Open the `.htaccess` file in the root directory of your Omeka installation.
+The root is the main directory, where you'll also find the `plugins` and `themes` folders.
+     -  You might need to turn on "see hidden files" in order to see the `.htaccess` file.
+If you're not sure how to do this, look in the directions for your file manager.
 2. Find the following line, and uncomment it (that is, remove the `#` sign):  `#SetEnv APPLICATION_ENV development`.
 When you are done, it should read `SetEnv APPLICATION_ENV development`.
-If you had to download the file to edit it, be sure to upload it and replace the older version.
+     - You might need to download the file in order to edit it.
+Be sure to upload the edited version and replace the older version.

-Note: if you cannot see the `.htaccess` file, make sure that you can view hidden (dot) files in your ftp or ssh client.

 If you're trying to debug a 404 ("Not Found") or 403 ("Forbidden") error, open `application/config/config.ini`, and change the value of `debug.exceptions` to `true`.